bengrunfeld/gae-multi-user/README.md

-# GAE RESTful API
+# GAE Multi-User App

-A GAE CRUD app that allows multiple users to log in and access their own data
+A GAE app that allows multiple users to log in and access their own data

 ## Disclaimer